sonic-net/SONiC/doc/otn/sonic-otn hld.md

 ### 4. How to implement OTN features in SONiC
 #### 4.1 How to add OTN platforms and devices
 Add multiple new otn platforms types in `sonic-buildimage/platform` folder, the optical platforms include the prefix 'ot-' in the platform name.
-The optical platform folder contains an optical platform specific target files for syncd-ot, ONIE, OTAI library, etc.
+The optical platform folder contains an optical platform specific target files for Syncd-OT, ONIE, OTAI library, etc.

 ```
 sonic-buildimage/platform